wako69420/iso-compressor/README.md

 ---

-## 🗺️ Roadmap
+## Roadmap
-Development on this project is highly active!
-While I am keeping the exact new features under wraps for now, expect some massive quality-of-life improvements, deeper automation, and wider format support in the upcoming releases.
-Stay tuned!
+Development on this project is active.
+Expect some QOL improvements, deeper automation, and wider format support in the upcoming releases.

 ## License & Open Source
 This project is licensed under the [BSD 3-Clause License](LICENSE).